MugeSo/gs1-128-encoder/README.md

 ```
 #### encodeToCodeArray

-This function encodes GS1-128 string to array of CODE128 code number.
+This function encodes GS1-128 HRI string to array of CODE128 code number.

 Code:
 ```javascript